mcandocia/track_sim/README.md

 to test the script out on a smaller number of files.

+Other arguments:

+* `--truncate-file-path` - Only use filename, not folder/full path, in the output file.

+* `--map-filename` - A filename of a CSV with columns "filename" and "id" to map to output data.

+* `--remove-filenames` - Remove filenames from output file.
+I only recommend this if you have `--map-filename` specified.

+* `--no-filter` - Do not filter out `*laps*` or `*starts*`-patterned files.

+* `--weight-smooth` - Uses square of average of nonzero weights rather than multiplying them to increase similarity and effects of overlap.

+* `--weight-center-only` - EXPERIMENTAL.
+Requires a weight of 1 in at least 1 track when computing similarities, but has issues when comparing events that have a lot of tightly interwoven paths (e.g., running on a pill-shaped track).
+I can't quite get the effect to work well, especially for non-directional.
+Workaround: set `--weight-smooth` and use a max manhattan distance of 4 with large weights, except for the last one, possibly.
+Make sure that the bin size is 20-40 meters.
+This is analagous to measuring the overlap of two slightly off-center markers on a sheet of paper.

 ## Algorithm (General)

 The script has a few main steps: